nareshganesan/self-driving-car/udacity-nd/p2-advanced-lane-lines/writeup_template.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 My solution works well on the project video but fails badly on the challenge and harder challenge videos.
 I believe the feature selection of the thresholded binary image is the one of the main source of failure.
 I will be playing more with colors, sobel operators and threshold to be robust on different road conditions.

+Output images for test images have been placed in output_images folder in project root.